MYSTERY RADIO GEAR

 KACHINA KC 100 HF SSB TRANSCEIVER

-Yet another not-really-a-mystery item is the Kachina KC 100, a high frequency SSB transceiver which I have been told is similar to the ALDA 103 amateur radio.
+Yet another not-really-a-mystery item is the Kachina KC 100, a 1980's high frequency SSB transceiver which is similar to the ALDA 103 amateur radio.
 It puts out about 150 Watts PEP.
-Most of these seem to have been utilized by the Civil Air Patrol.
+Most of these seem to have been utilized by the Civil Air Patrol in the USA as the majority of them were exported. .
 Evidently there was an optional provision for AM and LSB, although all of these I have ever seen have been USB with a plug button in the mode switch hole as shown in the photo below.
-I am looking for documentation on this transceiver.
-Kachina exited the radio communications business about 2003 and are no longer supporting this item.
+Kachina made a series of HF SSB radios, apparently ending with the KC 105, and then moved on to an interesting software defined radio that interfaced with a personal computer, before exiting the radio communications business about 2003.
 The channel select knob is one from my junkbox and doesn't exactly match the original.
-I have heard that the Taliban used these radios in Afghanistan and Pakistan along with a variety of VHF and other HF tactical sets.
-If so, they aren't sharing the manual.
+I have heard that the Taliban used these radios for a time in Afghanistan and Pakistan along with a variety of VHF and other HF tactical sets.
+Shame on them.

 HALLICRAFTERS OPS/FM-5 - Vietnam Radio